isovector/certainty-by-construction/src/book/6-ring-solving.lagda.md

 reasoning about arithmetic---which is a feat that we humans take for granted, having so much experience doing it.
-Agda's mechanical insistence that we spell out every step of the tedious process by hand is indeed a barrier to its adoption, but thankfully, we have workarounds.
+Agda's mechanical insistence that we spell out every step of the tedious process by hand is indeed a barrier to its adoption, but thankfully, there are workarounds for those willing to plumb deeper into the depths of the theory.

 Recall that when we were implementing `def:*-cong₂-mod`, that is, `def:cong` for modular arithmetic, we built a lot of setoid machinery and reasoning to avoid needing to solve these large proofs by hand.

-The problem if you recall, is that we're trying to solve the following:
+The particular problem here was attempting to solve the following equation:

 $$
 ac + (cx + az + xzn) \times n = bd + (dy + bw + ywn) \times n